byhbt/thanh/_posts/2021-02-10-learning-aws-associate-developer-resources.md

 From my experience, there is __no best material__.
 We can choose 1 course or book, let consider it as the **base material**, then follow it from the start to finish.

-A long the way, we will reference to other materials when the concepts in base material are not clear enough, or you don't understand it.
+Along the way, we will reference to other materials when the concepts in base material are not clear enough, or you don't understand it.

 ### 2. "Get your feet wet"